wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.18 =
+* Optimized AI IDE configuration files to only include patterns not in .gitignore
+* Improved efficiency of ignore files for better AI context management
+* Enhanced compatibility with various AI-powered development tools

 = 1.6.17 =
 * Added .augmentignore file with best practices